together-science/nerdamer-prime/README.md

 The npm js installation point has moved: `npm i nerdamer-prime`.

+NOTICE: Starting with version 1.2.0, vector and matrix semantics are changing to be more useful for linear algebra.
+If this causes you problems, please stick with 1.1.26 and let us know so we can see how we could make compatible changes.

 Our intentions:

 To keep Nerdamer in good repair, and make improvements where we need them and where we can.
 Mostly bug fixes.
 If you investigate